 Legal services referrals made for child custody issues, immigration assistance, protective/restraining orders, assistance with any offenses, and with the successful prosecution of the trafficking entity.

 In 2015, a study conducted in New York City’s Rikers Island jail suggested that survivor-based input was essential in addressing healthcare concerns and improving care in this patient dynamic.
-Themes originated from these victims regarding healthcare providers such as victims feeling intimidated, judged, and stereotyped.
-They suggested providers and front-line personnel pay attention to their body language and nonverbal cues they are displaying as they walk into the treatment room, up to the front desk, or after disclosure.
-This interaction, if negative, can impact a victim feeling safe enough to open up and not be judged.
-These victims emphasized an approach that was not one of interrogation but asking straightforward, normalized, direct questions in a compassionate, nonjudgmental way that reinforced a feeling of safety and confidentiality.
+Survivors shared that when cared for or interviewed by healthcare providers, they felt intimidated, judged, and stereotyped.
+They suggested providers and front-line personnel pay attention to their body language and the nonverbal cues they are displaying as they walk into the treatment room, up to the front desk, or after disclosure.
+This patient-provider interaction, if negative, can negatively impact the comfort of the victim to feel safe enough to open up and not be judged.
+These victims stated that instead of an interview, they preferred an approach in which the provider asks straightforward, normalized, direct questions in a compassionate, nonjudgmental way that reinforces a feeling of safety and confidentiality.

 Pearls and Other Issues

 Languages are essential to understanding different cultures, environments, enterprises, and socioeconomic groups.
 Human trafficking and smuggling participants have a dialect unique to traffickers and victims.
 Exploration of "trafficking vocabulary" will help practitioners relate to and understand patients who have been trafficked.

 In a victim-centered approach, much like a patient-centered approach, it is imperative to communicate effectively with a potential victim or patient.
 The following are legal definitions and terms or "lingo" used by traffickers and victims or as they relate to human trafficking.
 This list continues to grow as we better understand human trafficking.
 Other terms may become recognizable as jargon unique to a trafficking situation.